hessmjr/bowling-app/README.md

 # Bowling Tracker
-Simple bowling score tracker built using Python, Flask, and MongoDB.
+Simple RESTful bowling score tracker built using Python, Flask, and MongoDB.

 ## Installation
 You'll need the following tools to run the application: